 Looking for the perfect spot for a weekend getaway or maybe an exotic vacation destination?
 Check out these recommendations from members of our Smith School community.
-Professors, students and alumni from the University of Maryland’s Robert H. Smith School of Business offer up their favorite vacation spots:
+Professors, students and alumni from the University of Maryland’s Robert H. Smith School of Business offer up their favorite vacation spots.
+This article was originally published on July 28, 2014.

 1. Camden, Maine